sokolj1/minimal-mistakes/_posts/2018-04-08-Predicting-Heart-Disease-with-Machine-Learning.md

 <img src="/assets/2018-03-08-Predicting-Heart-Disease-with-Neural-Networks/hd_pearson_correlation.png" >

-A Notable positive correlations amongst the data are cigarettes per day as years as a smoker also increases.
+A notable positive correlation amongst the data is cigarettes per day as years as a smoker increases.

+We'll now dive into the PCA code:
 {% highlight python %}
 # import necessary Python libraries for PCA
 from sklearn.decomposition import PCA from sklearn.preprocessing import StandardScaler from sklearn import preprocessing

+# drop NA values and convert from type DataFrame to Numpy array
+pca_numpy = pca_attr.dropna().values
 {% endhighlight %}

+In order to obtain the most accurate the PCA analysis results or model fitting, the data needs to be _scaled_.
+If not, features that has higher quantitative values will influence the results far more than other features.
+There are several methods to scale data, but the most common is to subtract each observation by the overall feature mean, then divide the feature standard deviation.
+Mathematically speaking:

+$$f(x) = \frac{X - /bar{X}{std(X)}$$

 {% highlight python %}
-pca_numpy = pca_attr.dropna().values
 pca_scaled = StandardScaler().fit_transform(pca_numpy)

 pca_2 = PCA(n_components=2)